cncf/tag-security/community/assessments/projects/flux/self-assessment.md

 ### Critical Security Components

 - **Built-in Authentication and Transport Security:**
-  Flux enforces secure, pull-based deployments by using TLS for all communications and verifying container images through Sigstore Cosign.
-Integrated SLSA provenance and SBOMs ensure every build is verifiable and the supply chain remains trusted.
+  Flux enforces secure, pull-based deployments by using TLS and SSH for all communications and by verifying the authenticity of external sources using Git commit signatures and OCI artifacts signatures.
+This ensures that only trusted sources are used for reconciliation.

+- **Workload Identity:**
+  Flux integrates with Kubernetes Workload Identity to authenticate with external systems (e.g., Git, OCI, S3, KMS) hosted by Cloud vendors (Azure, AWS, GCP).
+This eliminates the need for static credentials and minimizes the risk of credential leakage.

 - **Immutable and Auditable Configuration:**
   By relying on Git as the single source of truth, Flux guarantees that all configuration changes are immutable and fully auditable via Git commit history.
 This design minimizes the risk of unauthorized changes and enables rapid rollback.

 - **Native RBAC and Service Account Impersonation:**
   Flux leverages Kubernetes-native RBAC and service account impersonation to restrict controller permissions, ensuring that each component accesses only the resources necessary for its operation.

 ### Security Relevant Features

+- **Multi-Tenancy Lockdown:**
+  Flux supports assigning Kubernetes Service Accounts to external sources (Git, OCI, Buckets, Helm charts), allowing cluster admins to define which repositories can access specific namespaces using plain Kubernetes RBAC.
+This feature enables multi-tenancy and namespace isolation, ensuring that different teams or applications can operate independently without altering each other's configurations.

+- **Provenance and integrity verification:**
+  Flux supports verifying the integrity and provenance of OCI artifacts and Helm charts signed with Cosign private keys, Cosign keyless (OIDC) and Notary Notation private keys.
+  For Git repositories, Flux can verify the authenticity of commits using OpenPGP signatures.
+This ensures that only trusted sources are reconciled to the cluster.

-- **Configurable Secrets Management:**
+- **Secrets Management:**
-  Flux integrates with secret management solutions like Mozilla SOPS and Kubernetes secrets, enabling sensitive data to be encrypted at rest and managed securely.
+  Flux integrates with secret management solutions like CNCF SOPS, AWS KMS, Azure Key Vault, Google Cloud KMS and Hashicorp Vault, enabling sensitive data to be encrypted at rest and managed securely.

+- **Policy and Admission Controller Integration:**
+  Flux can integrate with external policy engines and admission controllers (e.g., Kubernetes CEL Validating Admission Policy, OPA, Kyverno) to validate configuration changes before application, enhancing overall security.

 - **Pod Security and Hardening:**
   Flux controller deployments adhere to Kubernetes restricted pod security standards—including non-root execution, read-only filesystems, minimal Linux capabilities, and seccomp profiles—to reduce the attack surface.

-- **Flexible Multi-Tenancy and Cross-Namespace Controls:**
-  Flux supports namespace-scoped reconciliation and configurable cross-namespace reference policies, ensuring strict isolation between tenants while permitting controlled inter-namespace operations.

-- **Policy and Admission Controller Integration:**
-  Flux can integrate with external policy engines and admission controllers (e.g., OPA, Kyverno) to validate configuration changes before application, enhancing overall security.
+  Flux controllers use Go native libraries for cryptographic operations, ensuring that sensitive data is handled securely and minimizing the risk of vulnerabilities associated with third-party libraries.

 ## Project Compliance

 Flux does not currently claim formal certification against regulatory frameworks such as ISO 27001, SOC 2, HIPAA, or PCI-DSS, as these typically apply to commercial services rather than open-source components.
 However, Flux aligns with open-source best practices and supply chain security standards—particularly through its adoption of the SLSA framework at Build Level 3 and its publication of SBOMs and signed artifacts.

-Flux follows CNCF Security Best Practices and is actively assessed by the CNCF Security TAG as part of project graduation requirements.
+Flux follows CNCF Security Best Practices which have been assessed by the CNCF Security TAG as part of project graduation.
 It employs tools like Sigstore, GitHub OIDC, and GitHub Actions for provenance and artifact signing, documenting these practices in its Security documentation.

 While not subject to specific legal compliance mandates, Flux is built with enterprise-readiness and security in mind, providing mechanisms (e.g., RBAC, multi-tenancy, auditability via Git, policy integration) to support downstream compliance needs.